Antily15503/Arybin/content/Atlas/Redfields/The Shattering/Celestial Preservation Committee.md

 > **Preceeded By:** [[Celestial Imperium]]

 ### **Overview**
 The [[Celestial Preservation Committee]], or the "Celestial Guards", is the remaining de-jure government of the former [[Celestial Imperium]].
-They consist of the remaining Imperial Houses that are loyal to the government, as well as the soldiers and garrisons of [[White Imperia]], Rafatland, and Amescord, who pledged fealty to the [[Celestial Preservation Committee |Committee]] following [[The Great Shattering]].
+They consist of the remaining Imperial Houses that are loyal to the government, as well as the soldiers and garrisons of [[White Imperia]], Rafatland, Amescord, and the Northern Plantations, who pledged fealty to the [[Celestial Preservation Committee |Committee]] following [[The Great Shattering]].

 The Preservation Committee is currently led by the Emergency Council of Glass, or simply the Emergency Council, with Lord Avinad of House Imperia the de-Jure representative of the remaining Celestial State.
 Although commonly viewed as the "face" and icon of the ideals of the Celestial State, Lord Avinad serves more like a Great Unifier holding the different aspects of the Preservation Committee together, adopting the title "The Preservationist", as opposed to his house title.

 Within the Committee, rival houses and faction leaders fight to consolidate power within the power vacuum that was once the Celestial State.
-Though most of these "petty squabbles" are put aside in the face of growing threat from the [[opposition]].
+Though most of these "petty squabbles" are put aside in the face of growing threat from the [[The Great Shattering#Main Factions|opposition]].

 To all other factions, the Preservation Committee represents all things that made the Celestial Imperium strong and weak.
 A strong nobility-led coalition fighting to reinstate order and loyalty to the plains of the [[Redfield|Redfields]], the Preservation Committee aims to preserve the beauty and grace of the empire, promising the return of the prosperity that was stolen.
 ### History